 He also runs Cape Horn Tequila to raise funds for the American Odysseus Sailing Foundation, which provides sailing expeditions for veterans and first responders living with PTSD (www.amodsailing.org)

-The first draft of their documentary about their Cape Horn voyage, Hell or High Seas (www.hellorhighseas.com) has now been finished and a distributor is being sought.
+Their documentary about their Cape Horn voyage, Hell or High Seas can now be streamed online at: www.hellorhighseas.com

 Enjoyed reading Hell or High Seas: a voyage around Cape Horn?

 A subscription to Yachting Monthly magazine costs around 40% less than the cover price.